UPatras-ANeMoS/UPAT_Delta_Robot/ROS_codes/README.md

 1.If not already, install  and initialize ROS desktop full (http://wiki.ros.org/kinetic/Installation/Ubuntu) and phidget libraries (http://www.phidgets.com/docs/OS_-_Linux#Installing)

-2.Create a folder named "delta" in your home directory and copy the folders into delta folder.
+2.Create a folder named "delta" in your home directory and copy the folders into that folder.

 3.Build your workspacer: